Note: A review on Robot-aided Rehabilitation was done during 2011 – 2013 when Madi was a master’s student.

 Cerebrovascular accident (CVA) or stroke is one of the leading causes of disability and loss of motor function.
 Millions of people around the world are affected by it each year.
 Stroke results in disabled arm function.

 Restoration of arm function is essential to regaining activities of daily living (ADL).
 Along with traditional rehabilitation methods, robot-aided therapy has emerged in recent years.

-Robot-aided rehabilitation is more intensive, of longer duration and more repetitive.
-Using robots, repetitive dull exercises can turn into a more challenging and motivating tasks such as games.
+Robot-aided rehabilitation is more intensive, of longer duration, and more repetitive.
+Using robots, repetitive dull exercises can turn into more challenging and motivating tasks such as games.
 Besides, robots can provide a quantitative measure of the rehabilitation progress.

-This article summarizes a review done along with a research on the design, simulation and control of a robot for use in upper-limb rehabilitation after stroke.
+This article summarizes a review done along with research on the design, simulation, and control of a robot for use in upper-limb rehabilitation after stroke.